oetiker/znapzend/README.md

 ```sh
 MAKE=gmake ./bootstrap.sh
 ```
-Alternately, take a look at
-[CSW packaging of perl-5.10.1 or newer](https://www.opencsw.org/packages/CSWperl/)
-and its modules, and other dependencies.
+Note also that the perl version 5.8.4 provided with Solaris 10 is too old for the syntax and dependencies of znapzend.
+As one alternative, take a look at [CSW packaging of perl-5.10.1 or newer](https://www.opencsw.org/packages/CSWperl/) and its modules, and other dependencies.
 To use a non-default perl, set the `PERL` environment variable to the path of your favorite perl interpreter